- (619) 231-7423

-Raffi Friedman is an associate in the Firm’s San Diego office, where she litigates complex class actions to hold corporations accountable to consumers and shareholders.
+Raffi Friedman is Of Counsel in Robbins Geller Rudman & Dowd’s San Diego office, where she litigates complex class actions to hold corporations accountable to consumers and shareholders.

 Raffi previously worked as a trial attorney at the Federal Defenders of San Diego.
 She zealously represented indigent clients charged with immigration offenses, international drug trafficking, illegal firearm possession, wire fraud, and other federal crimes.
 Her victories include securing a not guilty verdict in a high-stakes jury trial; winning an original motion to suppress; and obtaining many dismissals through her robust litigation and negotiation practice.